twilio/mobile-sdk-sample-ios/README.md

 * **Step 2 (option 2 - Carthage):** Run `carthage update` at your terminal, from inside the cloned repository's working directory.
 Then open the Xcode project.

 * **Step 2 (option 3 - manual):** Open the Xcode project (`AuthySDKSample.xcodeproj`) from the cloned repository's working directory.
 [Download](https://media.twiliocdn.com/sdk/ios/auth/releases/1.0.0/twilio-auth-ios-1.0.0.tar.bz2) the Authy iOS framework.
-Drag and drop the framework files into your Xcode project, making sure that "Copy items if needed" is checked.
+Navigate to your Xcode project's General settings page.
+Drag and drop the framework onto the Embedded Binaries section.
+Ensure that "Copy items if needed" is checked and press Finish.
+This will add the framework to both the Embedded Binaries and Linked Frameworks and Libraries sections.

 * **Step 3:** [A backend application to handle the device registration](https://www.twilio.com/docs/api/authy/authy-mobile-sdk-back-end-and-apps)